 Plan downloads and background documentation

-The consultation is now open for a ten week period from 30 July until 8 October 2021
+The consultation was open for a ten week period from 30 July until 8 October 2021.
+It is now closed

 We have previously consulted on this draft Vision for the Oxfordshire Plan:

 'In 2050 the people of Oxfordshire are living in sustainable communities with a high quality of life and strong sense of community.
 The integrity and richness of the county’s historic character and natural environment are valued and conserved.
 A wide range of secure and good quality housing options are within reach for all.

 Existing and new communities are well connected, integrated, distinct, attractive and desirable places to live; their design and layouts facilitate healthy lifestyles and sustainable travel options.
 Productivity has increased and residents are well-skilled and able to access a wide range of high-value job opportunities and share in wealth creation.
 The private and public sector continue to have the confidence to invest in the county.

 Oxfordshire has embraced the technological, demographic and lifestyle changes of recent decades and new developments are fit for the future and resilient to climate change.
 The wellbeing of residents and workers is enhanced through being part of this special place’.